WTO chief seeks text to advance debate over COVID-19 vaccine | Health

+The idea has gained support in the developing world and among some progressive lawmakers in the West.

-"What was striking about today was this very strong declaration by all members on this shared objective — which is ramping up production and distribution of these vaccines and therapeutics and diagnostics in the developing world, where there is a great inequity in terms of of distribution,'' he told reporters, summarising the debate.
+"What was striking about today was this very strong declaration by all members on this shared objective — which is ramping up production and distribution of these vaccines and therapeutics and diagnostics in the developing world, where there is a great inequity in terms of of distribution,'' Rockwell told reporters, summarizing the debate.

+The US, among other rich countries that have hesitated about or outright opposed the idea, is shaping up as a potential lynchpin — with the Biden administration seemingly on the fence about the matter.

-Some proponents saw more hope for the proposal after US President Joe Biden's top trade official, Katherine Tai, said last month that gaping inequities in access to COVID-19 vaccines between developed and developing countries were ''completely unacceptable," and that mistakes made in the global response to the HIV pandemic mustn't be repeated.
+Some proponents saw more hope for the proposal after Biden's top envoy on trade, Katherine Tai, said last month that gaping inequities in access to COVID-19 vaccines between developed and developing countries were ''completely unacceptable," and that mistakes made in the global response to the HIV pandemic mustn't be repeated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)